 Cosmopolitan cities, beautiful beaches and ancient cities, are all a part of Turkey’s vast landscape where history, nature and culture all show its beauty individually.
 Check out some of the best places that everyone should visit in Turkey.

-As Turkey’s largest city, Istanbul is one of the first places that comes to mind with its world-famous historic sights, exquisite art, gastronomy and culture areas, as well as its massive cosmopolitan existence.
+As Turkey’s largest city, Istanbul is one of the first places that comes to mind when thought of important historical capital cities.
+With its world-famous historical sites, exquisite art, gastronomy and culture areas, as well as its massive cosmopolitan existence.
 Istanbul is a city like no other in the world and one that everyone should visit at least once in their lifetime.

-Turkey’s capital may not be as high-energy as Istanbul, but the bureaucratic city of Ankara has amazing architecture from the founding of the Republic and onward, the historic state opera and ballet.
+Turkey’s capital may not be as high-energy as Istanbul, but the bureaucratic city of Ankara has amazing architecture with its historic state and taste for opera and ballet.
 Atatürk mausoleum, Anıtkabir and its historic quarter with its famous castle.

-One of the most visually spectacular cities in Turkey, Mardin impresses thoroughly with its old city composed of beautifully hand carved stone houses, mosques and churches belonging to the Artuqid period.
+One of the most visually spectacular cities in Turkey, Mardin impresses everyone with its old city composed of beautifully hand carved stone houses, mosques and churches belonging to the Artuqid period.

 Certainly, one of Turkey’s most well-known destinations, the image of hot air balloons gliding over the magical landscape of the fairy chimneys has become an icon in Cappadocia.
 Underground cities, cave churches with beautiful frescoes and the earthenware pottery of Avanos.